More set-up tips

 As long as the Marines aren't getting into a tangle with the Hunters, the only reason the checkpoint might be delayed is if the game considers you under threat.
 That seems to be quite fickle (maybe it depends how close enemies are to the cliff edge above), so it can take a few attempts before you get lucky and get a checkpoint promptly.
 As long as you got a handy final phase checkpoint though, that's no great trouble.

-Bear in mind that if you subsequently approach the underpass, you'll potentially get the underpass checkpoint and thus lose the ability to revert to the start of your save.
-As such, you'll probably want to stay clear of it then (specifically, don't go past the huge boulder on the right of the path).
+Bear in mind that if you subsequently approach the underpass, you'll potentially get the underpass checkpoint if not under enemy threat, and thus lose the ability to revert to the start of your save.
+As such, you may want to stay clear of it (specifically, don't head past the huge boulder on the right of the path; the trigger line was shown earlier if you want to see it).
 That doesn't prevent you killing the underpass Hunters if you want to though.
 You could do it from the ice, or looking down on them from the edge of the spiral path.

 Blockades and other rearranging

-As described in Rearranging the furniture, there are places where you can temporarily skip ahead in the level to move vehicles and Shades around so things play differently when you play through properly later.
+As described in Rearranging the furniture, there are places where you can temporarily skip a trigger and move ahead to make alterations such as shifting vehicles and Shades around, so things play differently when you play through properly later.
 This has great application to the spiral path megabattle, as follows.
 I'll talk about where to skip from in the subsections 'Early rearranging' and 'Late rearranging'.

 Blockades